 Those who are lucky enough to receive a lot of channels via an Over-the-Air TV antenna may also have to make tough decisions about which favorite show or sporting event gets recorded or not, based on how many tuners are available.

-If you attempt to view more concurrent Live TV streams than you have tuners available, your Tablo app will show a 'No Tuner Available' error message.
-If you attempt to schedule more concurrent recordings than you have tuners available, your Tablo app will show a red conflict flag.
+To view more concurrent Live TV streams than you have tuners available, your Tablo app will show a ‘No Tuner Available’ error message.
+To schedule more concurrent recordings than you have tuners available, your Tablo app will show a red conflict flag.
 If you wish to record the airing with the conflict, you must unschedule one of the competing airings in the same time slot.

 Worth noting – Watching a previously recorded show does NOT require a tuner, unless you’re away from your Tablo’s home network.
 More on that below.